Hereditary currently dominates Get Out 65–35

 The Verdict Neck and Neck

-Charlie clicking her tongue on the way to the party.
-That sound is so small, so casually established, that when it returns later — in the attic, in the dark, attached to something that isn't Charlie anymore — the dread is primal rather than intellectual.
-Aster's method is to seed ordinary details and then weaponise them, and no amount of thematic cleverness in Get Out can replicate what that does to a body in a dark room.
-Peele's film is smarter.
+Aster’s method is to seed ordinary details early and then weaponise them — a sound, a gesture, an object that the audience barely notices on first encounter returns later carrying the full weight of the film’s grief.
+No amount of thematic cleverness in Get Out can replicate what that technique does to a body in a dark room.
+Peele’s film is smarter.
 Its metaphor is more significant.
-But Aster's film bypasses the part of you that evaluates smartness and arrives somewhere Peele's precision can't reach.
-When Hereditary leads, it's the nervous system outranking the intellect.
+But Aster’s film bypasses the part of you that evaluates smartness and arrives somewhere Peele’s precision can’t reach.
+When Hereditary leads, it’s the nervous system outranking the intellect.

 The Numbers